 Best For: tacos, of course!

 If you’ve got a hankering for breakfast tacos, Tex Tubb’s is your brunch spot!
 On top of having some amazing margaritas, Tex Tubb’s has a huge selection of tacos to choose from!
 They offer classics like carne asada, out of the box options like smoked brisket, and have some great vegetarian options like fried cauliflower!
 If you have a craving for breakfast-specific foods, they’ve also got a great selection of delicious and filling breakfast tacos and burritos including the smoked brisket and egg taco or the breakfast veggie burrito with eggs, potatoes, roasted veggies smothered in ranchero sauce.
+We love stopping at Tex Tubb’s on our Atwood Brew & Chew tour!

 Best For: classic brunch dishes